rohittale1913/Chatbot_using_NLP/README.md

 # Chatbot_using_NLP
+Implimentation of chatbot using NLP
-Implementation of chatbot using NLP
+Training for the project on Implementation of Chatbot using NLP

+To run streamlit use the command as

+# streamlit run chatbot.py